The 2026

-The Ps&Qs Audio Poem Award grows out of Quibble’s 2023 Phonetic Quality Contest, a small pilot experiment that revealed just how deeply poets and listeners connect through sound, voice, and performance.
+The Ps&Qs Audio Poem Award builds on Quibble’s 2023 Phonetic Quality Contest, a pilot that revealed just how deeply poets and listeners connect through sound and performance.

 About the Award